elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ### Description
 Preprocessing encompasses tasks such as the removal of empty droplets, quality control, batch correction, data normalisation, and transformation to mitigate technical variations.
 These steps aim to ensure that the data is in a suitable state for downstream analysis.
 Then, the next step's central objectives include the identification of individual cells within the dataset, the assignment of gene expression profiles to each cell, and the generation of count matrices that represent the expression levels of thousands of genes across all cells.
 To do so, tools like {% tool "cellranger" %} (for 10x data) or {% tool "starsolo" %} (a more generic and open-source tool that supports various droplet- and plate-based data) are used to facilitate the crucial process of cell and gene assignment.
 These tools are specifically designed to take the raw sequencing data and process it into quantifiable and interpretable information.
 This transformation of raw data into structured, cell-by-gene matrices is fundamental for downstream analyses, such as clustering cells by similar gene expression profiles, identifying cell types or inferring cell evolution trajectories.
 In essence, {% tool "cellranger" %} and {% tool "starsolo" %} play a pivotal role in converting large and complex sequencing data into a format that researchers can subsequently explore to extract these aforementioned biological insights.
-Following the execution of cell and gene assignment, post-processing steps come into play.
+Following the cell type assignation, post-processing steps come into play.
 These post-processing stages involve activities like efficient clustering of cells and biologically relevant annotation of clusters.
 By carefully orchestrating both pre- and post-processing phases, researchers can enhance the quality, reliability, and interpretability of their single-cell sequencing data, ultimately leading to more accurate and biologically meaningful insights.

 ### Considerations
-##### Pre-cell/gene assignation
+##### Pre-cell assignation

 - **Low-Quality Cell Detection**: Explore methods for identifying and removing low-quality cells or outliers from the dataset.
 - **Normalisation and Transformation**: Determine how to effectively normalise and transform the data to account for technical variability.

-##### Post-cell/gene assignation
+##### Post-cell assignation

-- **Batch Effects Handling**: Develop strategies to mitigate batch effects and other sources of variability within and between datasets.
+- **Batch Effects Handling**: Develop strategies to mitigate batch effects (cell corrlate base on technical and not biological parameter) and other sources of variability within and between datasets, usually done during quality control step.
 - **Efficient Clustering**: Consider techniques to achieve efficient and meaningful clustering of single-cell data.
 - **Biological Annotation**: Determine how to annotate the identified cell clusters with biologically relevant labels.

 ### Solutions

 - **Normalisation and Transformation**: Consider using established methods such as shifted logarithm, variance stabilizing transformation (sctransform) or cell pool-based size factor estimators (scran) to address differences in sequencing depth and monitor data quality.
 Alternative normalisation methods such as term frequency-inverse document frequency (TF-IDF) are well-suited for scATAC-seq data.
-- **Low-Quality Cell Detection**: Evaluate metrics like the number of detected genes per cell, mitochondrial gene content, and UMI counts to define quality criteria.
-The threshold for data quality acceptability is variable depending of several factors like the number of replicates or the type of organism (prokaryote, plant, animal...) used.
+- **Low-Quality Cell Detection**: Evaluate metrics like the number of detected genes per cell, mitochondrial gene content, and Unique Molecular Identifier (UMI) counts to define quality criteria.
+The acceptance threshold for data quality varies depending on several factors such as the amount of replicated and/or the cell type of organism (prokaryotic, eukaryotic, etc) used.
 - **Batch Effects Handling**: Examining your data to check that the most important elements for the clustering/cell comparison are biological and not technical.
 Exploring batch correction methods like {% tool "harmony" %} can help reduce technical biases in data integration.
 - **Biological Annotation**: Use known marker genes or reference-based annotation to assign cell types or states to clusters.
 A database of known cell markers (like {% tool "cellmarker" %}) can be helpful.